 If you and your future spouse are foodies, a restaurant can be a great location for a wedding.
 Of course, the food is going to be top-notch, and restaurants are already well-appointed with tables, chairs, and décor.
 These venues are typically more intimate and therefore best for smaller guest counts.

-Couples who want to express their creativity might enjoy planning a wedding at a loft or modern space.
+Couples who want to express their creativity might enjoy planning an industrial-chic wedding at a loft wedding venue or modern space.
 These wedding venues are often referred to as “blank slates,” meaning relatively empty rooms that allow you to decorate to your heart’s content.
 From lighting to flowers and more, you can dress these modern spaces up or down to create the wedding of your dreams.

 Start searching for your wedding venue on WeddingWire »